r0hitm/devavatar-archived/src/content/blog/my-first-hackathon-experience-at-hackcbs-6.md

 ---
 title: My First Hackathon Experience at HackCBS 6.0
-description: My experience at HackCBS 6.0, India's largest student-run hackathon.
+description: Earlier this month, I had the incredible opportunity to attend HackCBS 6.0, India largest student-run hackathon, which was also my first ever hackathon.
+In this blog post, I want to share my experience from the moment I registered to the final day of the event.
 pubDatetime: 2023-11-28T00:00:00.000Z
 tags:
   - review